 You'll be able to find any paper you need for whatever reason in just a few minutes.

-If you need your birth certificate or marriage license for some reason, there they are.
+If you need your birth certificate or marriage license, there they are.
 Need the title to your pickup truck?
 There it is.

 Your emergency binder houses your homeowner's insurance policy.
 Your passport.
 Your children's shot records.
 Your will.